 - If time permits students may take BA 283

 - This guide fulfills the Michigan Transfer agreement (MTA).
-Science and humanities electives must be selected from different disciplines.
-Social science elective must be a non-EC course.
+Science electives must be selected from different disciplines.
+Humanities electives must be selected from different disciplines.
 Pleae check with your community college advisor for additional associate degree requirements.
 GVSU will still honor the MACRAO agreement.

 - Students pursuing the Bachelor of Business Administration (BBA) degree, offered by the Seidman College of Business at Grand Valley State University, can major in one or two of the following: Accounting, Business Economics (general or real estate emphasis), Finance, General Business, International Business, Management (general, human resources, operations, or information systems emphasis),Marketing (general, sales, or distribution and logistics)and/or Supply Chain Management.